The Ultimate Cholesterol-Lowering Diet Plan: Foods to Eat and Avoid

 Here’s a list of foods to eat to reduce cholesterol levels in your blood.

 Oatmeal is a healthy food to reduce your cholesterol levels.
-It contains soluble fibre, which lowers your LDL cholesterol levels.
-Soluble fibre helps minimize the absorption of cholesterol into your bloodstream.
-Having five to ten grams or more soluble fibre daily reduces your LDL cholesterol levels.
-Eating one serving of oatmeal and breakfast cereal helps you have three to four grams of fibre.
-Besides oatmeal, kidney beans, pears, Brussels sprouts, and apples contain soluble fibre.
-You may add fresh fruits, such as berries and bananas, to your cholesterol diet plan for more fibre.
+It contains soluble fiber, which lowers your LDL cholesterol levels.
+Soluble fiber helps minimize the absorption of cholesterol into your bloodstream.
+Having five to ten grams or more soluble fiber daily reduces your LDL cholesterol levels.
+Eating one serving of oatmeal and breakfast cereal helps you have three to four grams of fiber.
+Besides oatmeal, kidney beans, pears, Brussels sprouts, and apples contain soluble fiber.
+You may add fresh fruits, such as berries and bananas, to your cholesterol diet plan for more fiber.

 Whole grains also reduce the risk of heart disease and stroke.
-They have all nutritious parts of the grain intact which supplies them with a healthy dose of minerals, fibre, plant compounds, and vitamins that refined grains lack.
+They have all nutritious parts of the grain intact which supplies them with a healthy dose of minerals, fiber, plant compounds, and vitamins that refined grains lack.
 Barley is rich in beta-glucans that help reduce bad (LDL) cholesterol.
-Oats contain beta-glucan, a soluble fibre, that helps reduce bad (LDL) cholesterol.
+Oats contain beta-glucan, a soluble fiber, that helps reduce bad (LDL) cholesterol.

 Use olive oil as a substitute for butter in your diet.
 Extra virgin olive oil is heart-healthy.
 It helps reduce the risk of several major heart conditions, such as heart attack and stroke.
 Olive oil is a good source of monounsaturated fatty acids that helps boost good cholesterol and reduce bad cholesterol.
 It also helps minimize inflammation, which is responsible for heart disease.